-Your spa is equipped with an iPodTM docking station that will allow you to listen to personal selections through the audio system of the spa.
+Your spa is equipped with an iPod[TM] docking station that will allow you to listen to personal selections through the audio system of the spa.
 This audio system also has an FM only radio receiver that can be used to listen to local FM broadcasts.
 Due to varying signal conditions the FM radio reception may be limited.

-The docking station is compatible with the following iPodTM products NanoTM 3G 4G 8G, iPod TouchTM 8G 16G, iPod ClassicTM 80G 160G, and iPodTM 5G 30G 60G 80G.
-Master Spas, Inc. does not guarantee compatibility with all iPodTM products due to software changes and upgrades.
+The docking station is compatible with most iPod[TM] products.
+Master Spas, Inc. does not guarantee compatibility with all iPod[TM] products due to software changes and upgrades.